Akanksha Infertility Clinic: Surrogacy

-In India, “surrogacy...is slated to add $2 billion to the nation's gross domestic product”.
+In India, "surrogacy...is slated to add $2 billion to the nation's gross domestic product".
 So the country gets money, the surrogates get the needed money, and a couple gets a baby.

-For comparison, in USA, the cost is $150,000, in a handful of states where it is permitted.
+For comparison, in the US, the cost is $150,000, in a handful of states where it is permitted.

 For surrogates, the compensation outweighs the downside.
 A recent surrogate was the wife of an auto-rickshaw driver with three daughters of her own. she had to live in a hostel for nine months with 60 other surrogates so the clinic could monitor her health.

 Akanksha claims an implantation success rate of 44%, similar to other Indian clinics, compared with a US norm of 31%.

 Controversy

-Regulations and Rights
+Regulations and rights

 While surrogacy is legal, it is highly unregulated.
-There are laws in the progress of being made to attempt to aid the surrogate mothers.
-However it does “little to improve the life for women” and takes away their rights to decide whether they want an abortion or not.
-Another problem is that “lack of regulation could spark a price war for surrogacy”.
+They are attempting to make the surrogate mothers happy.
+However it does "little to improve the life for women" and takes away their rights to decide whether they want an abortion or not.
+Another problem is that "lack of regulation could spark a price war for surrogacy".
 This means that other countries could have surrogates willing to be paid a lower wage per baby carried.
-This leads to surrogate clinics basically competing against other clinics in other countries, creating a “race to the bottom.”
-If this happens then the protections for surrogate mothers could decrease; “with countries slowly under-cutting fees and legal protections for surrogates along the way”.
+This leads to surrogate clinics basically competing against other clinics in other countries, creating a "race to the bottom."
+If this happens then the protections for surrogate mothers could decrease; "with countries slowly under-cutting fees and legal protections for surrogates along the way".

 There are other cultural consequences as well.
 Women who are surrogates face the risk and consequences of being rejected from society or being discriminated against.
-There is another issue, the “dilemma of all rural surrogates: being suspected of adultery -a cause for shunning or worse”.
+There is another issue, the "dilemma of all rural surrogates: being suspected of adultery—a cause for shunning or worse".